-In addition, Nepal has a lot of hills and the valleys, tallest Mountains, colorful landscapes, beautiful river..etc.
-Furthermore, it is is the home of brilliant outdoor trekking routes with several wild animals and mystical flowers.
-There are several best trek areas in Nepal, possible to visit all time throughout the year.
-As a result, there are top 5 best winter treks in Nepal.
+In addition, Nepal has a lot of hills and valleys, the tallest Mountains, colorful landscapes, beautiful rivers..etc.
+Furthermore, it is the home of brilliant outdoor trekking routes with several wild animals and mystical flowers.
+There are several best trek areas in Nepal, possibly to visit all the time throughout the year.
+As a result, there are the top 15 best winter treks in Nepal.

-Why is the best winter treks in Nepal very popular?
+Why are the best winter treks in Nepal very popular?

-Wnter begins in Nepal from early December through February don’t exactly attract hordes of trekkers to Nepal.
-Likewise, many trekkers consider to trek in low temperatures that covered with the snow over the trek routes and bridges, frequent transportation delays.
+Winter begins in Nepal from early December through February doesn’t exactly attract hordes of trekkers to Nepal.
+Likewise, many trekkers consider a trek in low temperatures that are covered with snow over the trek routes and bridges and frequent transportation delays.

-Thus, let us put your hand together to help you to make your holiday in the best winter treks in Nepal.
-Moreover, there is only one international airport in Kathmandu where perhaps 90% of travelers get Nepal via air access to Tribhuvan International Airport (TIA) in Kathmandu.
-It is in Kathmandu trekkers need to acquire their permits and other documentation over government registered trekking agency like us Gokyo Treks and Expedition .
+Thus, let us put your hand together to help you to make your holiday the best winter trek in Nepal.
+Moreover, there is only one international airport in Kathmandu where perhaps 90% of travelers get to Nepal via air access to Tribhuvan International Airport (TIA) in Kathmandu.
+It is in Kathmandu trekkers need to acquire their permits and other documentation from government-registered trekking agencies like us Gokyo Treks and Expedition .
 Amazing winter treks and winter tour permits check along the trek routes.

 Probably, only some lodges along the routes are open because of the low season however you can get food and accommodation into your guest houses easily.
-Thus, you just pack your gears, hire guide and porters and began your journey.
+Thus, you just pack your gear, hire guides and porters, and began your journey.

-Autumn and Spring mark best trekking seasons in the Himalayas.
-But winter is also an important trek season in Nepal.
-During the winter trekking also offers the great trekking experience in Nepal.
-The best part of trekking in February is you can get an excellent view of mountains, hills and the valleys under the clear sky.
-You can walk over the grassy landscapes up to moraine and glacial landscapes.
+Autumn and Spring mark the best trekking seasons in the Himalayas.
+But winter is also an important trek season in Nepal for travelers to experience the Himalayas.
+The best part of trekking in February is you can get an excellent view of mountains, hills, and valleys under the clear sky.
+You can walk over the grassy landscapes up to the moraine and glacial landscapes.

-The Base Camp trekking is a fusion of easy walking tour in the Himalayas and cultural input, and a great trail to trek.
-It’s an ideal trek destination and will take you to an altitude of 4,131m.
-The highlights of the Annapurna Base Camp trek are: excellent sunrise and mountain view from Poonhill; going around distinctive Gurung villages and get insights of their daily lifestyle; the hot spring in Jhinudanda; an incredible peak and glacier view from Annapurna basecamp.
-All memories which are likely to stick for a long time, if not a lifetime.
+The Base Camp trekking is a fusion of easy walking tours in the Himalayas and cultural input, and a great trail to explore.
+It’s an ideal trek destination and will take you to an altitude of 3,500 meters with an excellent sunrise and mountain view from Poonhill.
+Go around distinctive Gurung villages and get insights into their daily lifestyle and dip into the Natural hot spring at Jhinudanda.

 What are the best winter Hiking Walking & Treks in Nepal?

-There are best winter hiking walking & treks in Nepal Himalayas where you can visit.
-No matter whether you plan to visit Annapurna or Langtang, Everest or Manaslu region, you will have the best view under the clear skies.
+There are the best winter hiking walking and treks in Nepal Himalayas where you can visit.
+No matter whether you plan to visit Annapurna or Langtang, Everest, or Manaslu region, you will have the best view under the clear skies.
 Moreover, Annapurna hiking incorporates diverse terrain, tradition, and wildlife.
-Along with the most spectacular and close up view of Annapurna mountain range including Annapurna first, Fish Tail, and Dhaulagiri.
+Along with the most spectacular and close-up view of the Annapurna mountain range including Annapurna first, Fish Tail, and Dhaulagiri.

-Trekking in langtang region and hike to Himalaya with the best viewpoint is one of most favorite things to do.
+Trekking in the Langtang region and hiking to the Himalayas with the best viewpoint is one of the most favorite things to do.
 I have trekked almost everywhere in Manaslu, Annapurna, Everest, and Langtang areas over 30 times taking the foreigner group.
 I always prefer when there are going to be fewer people on the trail.

 Winter is still the best time to travel to the Himalayas as it has a lot of beautiful landscapes.
-The average temperature is around 32 degrees Fahrenheit (10 degree Celsius), and it keeps going down as you start gaining altitude.
-Besides that, there might be light snowing usually occurs while you are hiking over 11,500 ft.
+The average temperature is around 32 degrees Fahrenheit (10 degrees Celsius), and it keeps going down as you start gaining altitude.
+Besides that, there might be light snow usually occurs while you are hiking over 11,500 ft.
 Trek into the lower altitudes, the days are sunny and the sky is blue.
-Finally, you can walk about 5 to 6 hours on average per day depends upon the location you are hiking.
+Finally, you can walk about 5 to 6 hours on average per day depending upon the location you are hiking.